Provide Weight Management Programme

 -Telephone the surgery

-To book an on the day appointment:
+To book on the day appointments:

 Extended Access Appointments

 Mid Essex residents who need to see a GP or nurse on a weekday evening, Saturday or Sunday can now book an appointment by calling 01245 398055.
 (Phone line open on Saturday and Sunday for patients)